Your baby's nappy can tell you a lot - find out more here.

 False menstruation or pseudo menstruation is harmless.
 It is a very light bleed from the vagina in some baby girls.
 It comes from the effects of your own hormones on her system, and it soon stops.

-Q. How do I know if my baby is weeing often enough?
-Disposable nappies just absorb the wee.
+How do I know if my baby is weeing often enough when disposable nappies just absorb the wee?

 Urates, sometimes known as brick dust because that’s what it looks like: tiny orange or pinkish crystals.
 They are harmless: they are salts in the urine, and tend to show up in the very early days.
 Most babies will pass them once only.
 They can be a sign your baby needs a little help to feed more often or more effectively.
 Ask you midwife.